 Lateral underride crashes happen when a passenger vehicle slips underneath the side of the trailer attached to the commercial truck.
 The smaller vehicle can get damaged by the trailer itself or pinned under the front or rear wheels of the commercial truck.
 Major damage to the vehicle involved, as well as severe injuries and even deaths for passengers and drivers, are common in these tragic but preventable collisions.

-Insurance Institute for Highway Safety (IIHS) crash tests as well as previous truck accidents show that both underride crash types can result in devastating serious injuries to those in the passenger vehicle.
+Insurance Institute for Highway Safety (IIHS) crash tests and previous truck accidents show that both underride crash types can result in devastating serious injuries to those in the passenger vehicle.
 It can be tragic when a smaller vehicle slams into and rear-ends a commercial truck, and these truck accidents have plagued the trucking industry for decades.
 They have been the cause of serious injuries to accident victims across the United States.

 To reduce the growing number of rear underride crashes, federal safety standards began requiring rear-end crash guards.
-The National Highway Traffic Safety Administration (NHTSA) in conjunction with the Department of Transportation has worked with lawmakers to put safety standards in place where the rear underride guards should prevent a car from sliding under after colliding with the rear of the truck.
+The National Highway Traffic Safety Administration (NHTSA), in conjunction with the Department of Transportation, has worked with lawmakers to put safety standards in place where the rear underride guards should prevent a car from sliding under after colliding with the rear of the truck.
 Many semi-trucks have these rear impact guards.

 In some cases, however, cost-cutting practices in both manufacturing and maintenance have led to faulty underride guards.
 Rusted or poorly made guards can break or crumble when hit in a vehicle crash, leaving the smaller vehicle in a seriously dangerous situation, making 18-wheeler and commercial truck maintenance in the trucking industry all the more important.